simonmichael/hledger/hledger/hledger.m4.md

 4. Any top-level skip or end rule is applied.
    `skip [N]` immediately skips the current or next N CSV records;
-   `end` immediately skips all remaining CSV records.
+   `end` immediately skips all remaining CSV records (not normally used at top level).

-5. Now the remaining CSV records are processed.
-For CSV record, in file order:
+5. Now any remaining CSV records are processed.
+For each CSV record, in file order:

    - Is there a conditional skip/end rule that applies for this record ?
      Search the `if` blocks, from top to bottom, for a succeeding one containing a `skip` or `end` rule.